Generalized Excited Random Walks under Bernoulli excitations: Diffusive rescaling of the -

 where $Z_{\cdot}$ denotes a Gaussian process with independent increments.
 Using Slutsky's Theorem (see~\cite[Theorem 11.4]{gut2005probability}) we finish the proof. \end{proof}

-The proof of Corollary~\ref{pnESRW->BM}(stating that the $p_n$-\Nametwo{} converges in distribution to a standard Brownian Motion) follows the same lines of the proof of Theorem~\ref{pn-WGERW-Gauss}.
-The main difference is in~\eqref{xi_i->Z} where instead of using ~\cite[Theorem 7.1.4]{ethier2009markov}, we can apply Donsker's Theorem, since the $\{\xi\}_{i\geq 1}$ corresponding to $p_n$-\Nametwo{} are i.i.d. with zero-mean vector and finite covariance matrix (see, e.g., \cite[Theorem 8.2]{billingsley1999probability} or~\cite[Theorem 5.1.2]{ethier2009markov}).
+The proof of Corollary~\ref{pnESRW->BM} (stating that the rescaled $p_n$-\Nametwo{} converges in distribution to a standard Brownian Motion) follows the proof of Proposition~\ref{pn-WGERW-Gauss} line by line.
+The main difference is in~\eqref{xi_i->Z} where instead of using ~\cite[Theorem 7.1.4]{ethier2009markov}, we can apply Donsker's Theorem, since the $\{\xi_i\}_{i\geq 1}$ corresponding to $p_n$-\Nametwo{} are i.i.d. with zero-mean vector and finite covariance matrix (see, e.g., \cite[Theorem 8.2]{billingsley1999probability} or~\cite[Theorem 5.1.2]{ethier2009markov}).

 \begin{proof}[Proof of Lemma~\ref{lem: tgD}.]
 Without loss of generality, we shall assume $\CC = 1$.
 In light of Remark~\ref{rem:conver}-$a)$ it suffices to show convergence in $C_{\Rs^d}[0, T]$ for all $T>0$.
 Let us then define